 Now that we’ve entered the magical world of blackening chicken, I think it’s time to grab your skillet and do the darn thing.
 But before you go, you’ve gotta join my free email list to get a weekly email with my latest recipes.
 And what the heck, follow me on Facebook, Instagram, Pinterest, and Twitter too.
 Why not! 😉

 Check out my other recipes!

-This Cajun chicken pasta recipe takes just 30 minutes to make!
-Just like the Chili's version, it's loaded with perfectly cooked Penne that's smothered in a savory Parmesan cream sauce and topped with Blackened Cajun chicken and diced tomatoes.
+This Cajun chicken pasta is loaded with perfectly cooked Penne that's smothered in a savory Parmesan cream sauce and topped with Blackened Cajun chicken and diced tomatoes.

 - 1 large boneless skinless chicken breast

 - 3 Tablespoons canola oil separated (can also use vegetable)